textX/textX/docs/rrel.md

 ```

 The **use case** for that feature is that you sometimes need
-to access all model elements specfied in a model reference.
+to access all model elements specified in a model reference.
 Consider
 a reference to a hierarchically modelled data element  like in this
 [unittest example](https://github.com/textX/textX/blob/master/tests/functional/examples/test_hierarchical_data_structures_referencing_attributes.py),
 e.g. `reference d.c.b.a.x`: